Admission to Coursework Courses and Units of Study Procedures

 These procedures are intended to provide a clear statement of the University's requirements for admission to coursework courses and units of study for:

-The procedures are based on the University's admission requirements as stated in the University's Statute 6.1.1 University entrance and admission to courses, and the University entrance and admission to courses regulations.
+The procedures are based on the University's admission requirements as stated in Monash University Staute, Monash University (Academic Board) Regulations Parts 2 and 3, And Monash University (Vice-Chancellor) Regulations Parts 2 and 3 University entrance and admission to courses, and the University entrance and admission to courses regulations.

 The statute and regulations are the authoritative statement of the University's admission and English language entry requirements.
-In case of conflict between these procedures and Statute 6.1.1 and its regulations, the Statute and its regulations correctly state the University's requirements.
+In case of conflict between these procedures and the Monash University Statute, Monash University (Academic Board) Regulations and Monash Univeristy (Vice-Chancellor) Regulations, the Statute and its regulations correctly state the University's requirements.

 Definition of terms